godotengine/godot-docs/classes/class_canvasitem.rst

 - :ref:`Transform2D<class_Transform2D>` **get_viewport_transform** **(** **)** const

-Gets this item's transform in relation to the viewport.
+Returns this item's transform in relation to the viewport.

 ----